scottrogowski/code2flow/README.md

 To get the feature you want more quickly there are two options:

-a.
-The project is open source so it is easy to contribute.
+A. The project is open source so it is easy to contribute.

-b.
-I am available for hire on contract and will happily build your request or just do headstands for you all day for the correct amount of money.
+B. I am available for hire on contract and will happily build your request or just do headstands for you all day for the correct amount of money.
 For more about me, visit http://scottrogowski.com/about